julik/vitrine/README.md

 ## Asset caching

-Succesfully compiled assets will be cached to save time on next reload, and ETagged based on their mtime.
+Succesfully compiled assets will be ETagged based on their mtime.
+You should run an HTTP caching proxy on top of a Vitrine app in production.

 ## Automatic Ruby template pickup